puppetlabs/puppet-docs/source/hiera/2.0/custom_backends.markdown

 #### `Backend.merge_answer(new_answer,answer)`

 [merge_answer]: #backendmergeanswernewansweranswer

+TODO JEAN: Add the third optional parameter, and note that you just pass on the `resolution_type` value you received in your `lookup` method. see here: https://github.com/puppetlabs/pre-docs/blob/a862f246dc1885efe02f3a9503791a2b3141ca07/hiera/lookup-2.x-api.md#ability-to-pass-deep-merge-options-in-each-lookup-call

 The `Backend.merge_answer` method expects two hashes, and returns a merged hash using the [configured hash merge behavior](./lookup_types.html#hash-merge).
 If your backend supports hash merge lookups, you should always use this helper method to do the merging.